aabuhijleh/better-github-profile/README.md

-# GitHub personal website generator
+# GitHub Personal Website Generator

 > Use your GitHub profile data to create a personal website